devalpha-io/devalpha-node/README.md

 ## License

-MIT license.
-See the LICENSE file for details.
+GNU GPL license.
+See the LICENSE.md file for details.

 ## Responsibilities